taras-svystun/High-Performance-Python/BOOK_SUMMARY.md

 Numba.
 It works similarly to cython, but with less effort (usually just 1-2 additional lines to original code).

+One more booster is PyPy - another implementation of Python, using JIT compiler.
+Usually runs much faster than Python.

+Here are some other promising upcoming projects.
+Theano, PyViennaCL, Pyston.

+Also it is possible to write almost c-code, but on Python, using ctypes module. cffi is so-called "c parser". f2py is mixture of Python and Fortran.

+In a word, according to Caleb Hattingh: "Use Cython sparingly.
+It adds complexity and it's longer.
+Use 90/10 rule: find 10% of your code that is taking 90% of the time."

 # Concurrency